The wolf (Canis lupus), also known as the grey wolf or gray wolf, is a large canine native to North America and Eurasia.

 Diet

-Like other pack hunters, the wolf feeds mainly on herbivorous hoofed mammals divided into large size 530 to 1,430 lb (240 to 650 kg) and medium-size 51 to 287 lb (23 to 130 kg).
-The grey wolf tends to prey on the vulnerable individuals of large prey and, with a pack of 15 wolves, brings down an adult moose.
+Like other pack hunters, the wolf feeds mainly on herbivorous hoofed mammals divided into large sizes, 530 to 1,430 lb (240 to 650 kg), and medium-sized, 51 to 287 lb (23 to 130 kg).
+The grey wolf tends to prey on vulnerable individuals of large prey and, with a pack of 15 wolves, brings down an adult moose.

-The variation of a wolf diet depends entirely on the prey available in the continent, such as hoofed animals or the availability of domesticated and smaller prey.
+The variation of a wolf’s diet depends entirely on the prey available in the continent, such as hoofed animals or the availability of domesticated and smaller prey.

-In North America, the wolf’s diet is based on ungulates (wild large hoofed mammals) and medium-sized mammals.
-In Europe and Asia, their diet is based on domestic species and wild medium-sized hoofed mammals.
+The wolf’s diet in North America is based on ungulates (wild-hoofed mammals) and medium-sized mammals.
+Europe and Asia’s diet is based on domestic species and wild, medium-sized hoofed mammals.

-Grey wolves digest their food under a few hours, and they feed several times a day.
+Grey wolves digest their food in under a few hours and feed several times daily.
 It is known that a well-fed wolf stores fat around the heart, under the skin, kidneys, intestines, and bone marrow for the winter period.

 Habitat